ireallyliketyping/password_generator/README.md

 # password_generator
-simple password generator, including ascii characters, digits, and punctuation
+This is a simple password generator.
+User is asked if they want to include punctuation or not.